16 Things That Will Happen Once Queen Elizabeth II Dies

 Operation "London Bridge" will go into effect

-Queen Elizabeth II has been around for almost everybody’s entire lifetime.
-At 92 years old, she is the longest-reigning British monarch, having taken the throne at the young age of 25 in 1952.
-So understandably, it’s hard to imagine what will happen when she is no longer with us.
+Queen Elizabeth II has been around for almost everybody's entire lifetime.
+At 93 years old, she is the longest-reigning British monarch, having taken the throne at the young age of 25 in 1952.
+So understandably, it's hard to imagine what will happen when she is no longer with us.
 Although her father died at the young age of 56, her mother lived to the ripe old age of 101, so longevity is in her blood.
-But death is undefeated, and—as is the English way—there are careful plans for Elizabeth’s passing to assure the situation is handled gracefully, respectfully, and full of the tradition, pomp, and ceremony the Queen deserves.
-This plan, the Guardian reports, is called “London Bridge.”
+But death is undefeated, and—as is the English way—there are careful plans for the Queen's passing to assure the situation is handled gracefully, respectfully, and full of the tradition, pomp, and ceremony the Queen deserves.
+This plan, the Guardian reports, is called "London Bridge."
 Read more fascinating facts, and a few scandals, about Queen Elizabeth.

 Code words will be spoken

-According to the Guardian‘s in-depth investigation, after receiving the news from the Queen’s doctor, the Queen’s private secretary—currently Edward Young—will call the Prime Minister, currently Theresa May, and say “London Bridge is down.”
-Then Britain’s Foreign Office will call the 15 governments where the Queen is head of state and the 36 nations in the Commonwealth, an association of independent former colonies where she remains a symbolic figurehead, to let them know the sad news.
+According to the Guardian's in-depth investigation, after receiving the news from the Queen's doctor, the Queen's private secretary—currently Edward Young—will call the Prime Minister (currently Boris Johnson), and say "London Bridge is down."
+Then Britain's Foreign Office will call the 15 governments where the Queen is head of state and the 36 nations in the Commonwealth, an association of independent former colonies where she remains a symbolic figurehead, to let them know the sad news.
 Find out the ways Queen Elizabeth sends her staff secret messages.

 People will find out in ways both modern and ancient